 Physically Hold Knowledge

-Imagine if you could weigh the amount of knowledge that you could potentially learn.
+Imagine if you could weigh the amount of knowledge you could learn.
 How much would it weigh?
 5, 10, 15 pounds?
 Regardless of the number, it’s an awe-inspiring thought.
-The concept of weighing your knowledge in language learning as a physical quantity is quite unique and it really is motivational if thought about for long enough.
+The concept of weighing your knowledge in language learning as a physical quantity is quite unique, and it really is motivational if thought about for long enough.

 Tantalize Your Senses